StuartLox/trading-bot/docs/README.md

 Kotlin service ([bitcoin-price-adapter](https://github.com/StuartLox/trading-bot/blob/master/services/bitcoin-price-adapter/src/main/kotlin/com/stuartloxton/bitcoinprice/adapter/ReactiveWebsocketHandler.kt)) listens to a websocket from `binance.com` and streams realtime pricing (High, Low, Open Close) events to the `adapter.bicoin-price-events` topic on Kafka.
 Pricing data is produced every 3-5 seconds.
 ## Service 2: Bitcoin Price Events

 Kotlin service responsible for building each of the model features (Rolling average price and average true range) which are produced to a single topic every minute.
-Service then consumes feature topic and makes a 10-step lookahead time series prediction. *Note model at least 50mins of data to make a prediction as it will run from latest*
+Service then consumes feature topic and makes a 10-step lookahead time series prediction. *Note model at least 50mins of data to make a prediction as it will run from latest prediction offset*

 ### Kafka Streams Pipeline
 <details>